vabraham/Shiny_Income_Race/README.md

-## Shiny Income vs Race Web Application
+## US Average Income by Race and Year - R Shiny Application

 Below is a link to an R Shiny application for US average income by race and year from 1972 to 2012.
 The data was acquired from the US Census Bureau website: https://www.census.gov/hhes/www/income/data/historical/household/